Skip to content

 Fringe Alliance +25 Their economy depends on this lane

-Astral Pioneers 0 to โˆ’150 Slaves attract their full wrath; everything else is neutral
+Astral Mining Consortium 0 to โˆ’10 Restricted tech draws their ire; everything else is neutral

 Nova Scientific Institute 0 to โˆ’75 Restricted tech and contraband substances; otherwise neutral